xholes/HDOJ1010/readme.txt

-There are some practise about c++.
+There are some practises about c++.